This blog may contain affiliate links. Read our disclosure policy for more info.

 Falafel Cafe is a lovely little spot with delightful, fresh food, a nice seating area, and friendly staff.
 It’s an ideal spot for lunch in Sámara worth stopping by.

-Falafel Cafe is open from 11 am to 5 pm every day except Tuesday, and they stay open until 7:30 pm on Friday.
+Falafel Cafe is open from 11 am to 12 am every day.

 5. Sabor de la Montaña – Best restaurant with a view